 You may be dealing with criminal harassment if you are concerned, worried or afraid because someone is:

-- threatening you, your children, grandchildren, family or friends
+- threatening or following you, your children, family members or friends

-- threatening or damaging your property or pets
+- threatening to harm or damage your property or pets

 - calling you repeatedly, hanging up or not speaking when you answer

-- calling your children, grandchildren, family, friends or co-workers and asking about you
+- calling your children, family members, friends or co-workers and asking about you

 - sending you things you don't want